-K&L Gates New York provides clients with legal counsel in the areas of corporate and transactional, financial services, litigation and dispute resolution, intellectual property and real estate.
+K&L Gates New York provides clients with legal counsel in the areas of corporate and transactional, financial services, litigation and dispute resolution, intellectual property, maritime and real estate.
 As a testament to New York’s breadth of experience across disciplines, the office received first-tier rankings in the 2013 U.S. News-Best Lawyers® Rankings for Corporate Law; Commercial Litigation; Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law; Environmental Law; and Litigation – Eminent Domain & Condemnation.

-The real estate team represents domestic and international clients in commercial real estate, as well as lenders, borrowers, and special servicers in workouts, restructuring of all types of financing arrangements, and securitized products.
-Recent representations include a global real estate trust in a variety of acquisitions, financings and leasing matters, including a $310 million acquisition of two office buildings, a $275 million unsecured credit facility, a $516 million portfolio acquisition of 20 suburban office buildings, and a 550,000 square foot warehouse lease.
+The real estate team represents domestic and international clients in acquisitions, dispositions and joint ventures involving various types of commercial real estate.
+The team also represents lenders, borrowers, and special servicers in commercial mortgage loans, workouts, restructuring of all types of financing arrangements, and securitized products.
+Recent representations include a global real estate investment trust in a variety of acquisitions, financings and leasing matters, including a $310 million acquisition of two office buildings, a $2 billion unsecured credit facility, a $516 million portfolio acquisition of 20 suburban office buildings, a $46 million shopping center sale and a 550,000 square foot warehouse lease.

 The labor and employment team counsels clients on legal compliance and litigation issues, including wage and hour, employment discrimination, wrongful termination, harassment and non-compete matters.
 The team also advises on labor and employment issues that arise in mergers and acquisitions, and it provides clients with preventive litigation strategies through management training programs and compliance audits.

 For client needs that extend beyond the United States, the office has a team of cross border lawyers with hands-on experience with matters relating to Brazil, Russia, China, Canada, Spain, Korea and Japan, among others.
 These lawyers often work in concert with K&L Gates lawyers in offices across South America, Europe, Asia and Australia.
-Areas of focus cover energy, infrastructure, resources, contracting and procurement, insolvencies and distressed debt, corporate finance, private equity, real estate and M&A. Recent representations include a Brazilian enterprise in connection with a $100 million regional surety bonding guarantee facility for projects in Latin America and the Caribbean; a Spanish telecommunications company in connection with a $400 million acquisition of a landline and cellular telephone carrier in Central America; a Japanese financial institution and several commercial banks as lenders counsel in relation to a cogeneration project in the Philippines; a Canadian corporation independent power producer in a $220 million takeover bid; a leading Korean refinery oil company in joint venture negotiations for oil-field exploration in Kazakhstan; and a number of “firsts” in Russia, including advising on the first non-recourse loan in Russia by the European Bank for Reconstruction and Development.
+Areas of focus cover energy, infrastructure, resources, contracting and procurement, insolvencies and distressed debt, corporate finance, private equity, real estate and M&A. Recent representations include a Brazilian enterprise in connection with a $100 million regional surety bonding guarantee facility for projects in Latin America and the Caribbean; a Spanish telecommunications company in connection with a $400 million acquisition of a landline and cellular telephone carrier in Central America; a Japanese financial institution and several commercial banks as lenders’ counsel in relation to a cogeneration project in the Philippines; a Canadian independent power producer in a $220 million takeover bid; a leading Korean oil refinery company in joint venture negotiations for oil-field exploration in Kazakhstan; and a number of “firsts” in Russia, including advising on the first non-recourse loan in Russia by the European Bank for Reconstruction and Development.